-After that if a customer uses the "Credit Card" method, he will use your new payment gateway.
+After that, if customers use the "Credit Card" method, they will use your new payment gateway.

 Custom payment gateways

 If StoreFront doesn't support a payment gateway you want, you can create an integration yourself.
-You should create a script that will emulate the Authorize.Net SIM and act as a bridge between StoreFront and your unsupported gateway.
+Create a script that will emulate the Authorize.Net SIM and act as a bridge between StoreFront and your unsupported gateway.

 In a nutshell:

 - Set up Authorize.Net SIM in your StoreFront control panel, but change the endpoint to your script's URL.
 Important note: you don't need to have an Authorize.Net account to use other payment gateways in the "Authorize.Net emulation" mode.